 The KKF makes backpacks filled with toys and other activities for kiddos to play with while they are at hospitals receiving treatment for Kawasaki Disease (IVIG).

-Kawasaki Kids Foundation makes backpacks for kids who are in hospitals receiving treatment for Kawasaki Disease (IVIG).
-They are filled with all sorts of wonderful toys, games, colors, etc for kids to play with while receiving treatment.
-We have added to the backpack!
-We have placed gift cards in each backpack for each family to receive a dozen cookies, at no cost, and of course, free shipping!
+Love&Cookies is proud to have contributed to the cause!
+We've placed gift cards in every backpack for each family to receive a dozen of our gourmet cookies, at no cost, and of course, with free shipping!
 We can’t wait to send Love&Cookies to these brave children and their families working to over come a Kawasaki Disease diagnosis.

 Although it is more prevalent in children of Asian and Pacific Island descent, Kawasaki Disease affects children of all racial and ethnic groups.
 It is estimated that more than 4,200 children are diagnosed with Kawasaki Disease in the United States each year.

 WITHOUT TREATMENT, ABOUT 25% OF CHILDREN DEVELOP HEART DISEASE

 Timely diagnosis and treatment (which usually includes intravenous gamma globulin) is highly effective in preventing coronary complications.
 Doctors continue to study the long-term outcome of children who do not appear to have coronary involvement.
 Other kinds of longer-term consequences (e.g., non-coronary) are extremely rare.
 There is no evidence that links Kawasaki Disease with autism or a seizure disorder.
 A very small number of Kawasaki Disease children might have a seizure in the early acute stage of Kawasaki Disease when there are very high fevers, but there is no on-going or long-term seizure prone condition.